ksokolovic/d3-pivots/README.md

 Check out the `examples/example01.html` and the corresponding `data.js` to see the plugin in practice.

-Below is listed the snipped that's used for initializing the pivot bar chart with the sample data set:
+Below is listed the snippet that's used for initializing the pivot bar chart with the sample data set:

 ```js
 let pivot = {